tensorflow/minigo/README.md

 pip3 install -r requirements.txt
 ```

-Then, you'll need to choose to install the GPU or CPU tensorflow requirements:
+Then, you'll need to choose to install the GPU or CPU ensorflow requirements:

 - GPU: `pip3 install "tensorflow-gpu>=1.7,<1.8"`.
   - *Note*: You must install [CUDA